Unusual Advantage Of Blue Origin Over SpaceX According To Jeff Bezos

 While Space X boasts super cool drone ship landing pads, Blue Origin actually has a seafaring ship that catches returning boosters without the need to stop, according to a CNET report.

 Bezos believes staying in motion gives his New Glenn rockets a significant advantage over the SpaceX Falcon 9 rockets.
-The reason is that the mobility allows the Blue Origin rockets to launch from as well as land in high sea states, which of course, can help provide a better schedule for Blue Origin’s customers.
+The reason is that the mobility allows the Blue Origin rockets to launch from, as well as land, in high sea states, which of course, can help provide a better schedule for Blue Origin’s customers.

 Last month, SpaceX abandoned plans to retrieve a rocket in treacherous seas, but considering the fact that New Glenn rockets won’t be in service until 2020, SpaceX may perfect its ocean landings by then erasing any competitive advantage Bezos might see at this time.